-Unmanned Air Systems Operations at Penn State
+Unmanned Aircraft (UA) Operations at Penn State

-Intro to UAS Operations
+Intro to UA Operations

 - Ensure compliance with all regulatory requirements

 - Execute UA operations safely, efficiently, and effectively